eternal-flame-AD/eternal-flame-AD/README.md

 ## Technologies I Love to use

-- Golang: Web Servers
 - Typescript: Web Frontends
-- Rust: CLI and Number crunching
+- Rust: CLI, Server and Number crunching
 - Haskell: Math, Parsers and Algorithms
 - R: statistics and publication